vfmd/vfmd-spec/doc/specification.md

 presented.

-For HTML output, the content of the paragraph element shall be enclosed in `p` tags if, and only if, all the following conditions are satisfied:
+For HTML output, the content of the paragraph element shall be enclosed in `p` tags, unless any of the following conditions is satisfied:

- 1. There is no unmatched HTML tag (i.e. open tag without a close tag, or a close tag without an open tag) in the _paragraph text_
+ 1. The _paragraph text_ contains an unmatched HTML tag (i.e. open tag
+    without a close tag, or a close tag without an open tag)

- 2. There is no misnested HTML tag (i.e. close tag at the wrong position) in the _paragraph text_
+ 2. The _paragraph text_ contains a misnested HTML tag (i.e. close tag
+    at the wrong position)

- 3. The _paragraph text_ does not contain any HTML element that is not a [phrasing-html-element]
+ 3. The _paragraph text_ contains a HTML element that is not a [phrasing-html-element]

- 4. At least one of the following conditions is satisfied:

-     1. The containing HTML element (i.e. the direct parent element under which this paragraph will be placed in the output HTML) is not an `li` element

-        (or)
+ 4. The [block-element line sequence] for the paragraph block is the first [block-element line sequence] of its [parent line sequence], and the [parent line sequence] is a
+    [top-packed list-item-processed line sequence]

-     2. The last line in the [block-element line sequence] is a [blank line]
+ 5. The [block-element line sequence] for the paragraph block is the last [block-element line sequence] of its [parent line sequence], and the [parent line sequence] is a
+    [bottom-packed list-item-processed line sequence]

-If any of the above 4 conditions is not satisfied, the HTML output of the paragraph shall be the same as the content of the paragraph, without wrapping it in `p` tags.
+If any of the above 5 conditions is satisfied, the HTML output of the paragraph shall be the same as the content of the paragraph, without wrapping it in `p` tags.

 <h3 id="reference-resolution-block">reference-resolution block</h3>